Music in the Gardens - Hot Potato Band

 Members of the band include: Simon Ghali (Drums), James Swanson (Drums), Marc Malliate (Drums), Daniel Moore (Sousaphone), Peter Orenstein (Baritone Sax), James Mackay (Tenor Sax), Edward Tan (Alto Sax), Nicholas Calligeros (Trumpet), Max Mallen-Cooper (Trombone), Ben Goldstein (Vocals).

 Bring your family and friends, pack a picnic and get happy with the Hot Potato Band!
 A limited number of chairs and tables are provided, with ample space for your own picnic run and cushions.
-Wood fired oven pizzas, wraps, ice-creams, coffee and Posh Plonk's selection of wines available for sale.
+BBQ, ice-creams, coffee and Posh Plonk's selection of wines available for sale.
 BYO alcohol is permitted.
 Music in the Gardens is a smoke-free event.

 Music in the Gardens is a series of free outdoor concerts staged at the Albury Botanic Gardens during Spring and Autumn presented by AlburyCity and Johnsons MME with support from the Murray Conservatorium.